digital-asset/daml-finance/docs/source/overview/extending-daml-finance.rst

 The default account implementation in Daml Finance allows you to define authorization requirements for incoming and outgoing transfers through the :ref:`controllers <type-daml-finance-interface-account-account-controllers-36430>` property.
-For some cases, however, a custom account implementation is warranted:
+For some cases, however, a custom account implementation maybe warranted:

 - Restricted credit and debit: a custom implementation of the ``Credit`` and / or ``Debit`` choices on the